realA10001986/VSR/Electronics/Control Board/README.md

 - power (5V or 12V, back side)
 - time travel button (back side)
 - temperature sensor (back side)
-- Buttons & lights
+- Buttons & lights: Those JST XH four-pin connectors have two wires for the button (BUT, BUT) and two for the lights inside the buttons (L+, L+).
+BUT and BUT are supposed to be connected when the button is pressed, and open when it is released.
+The voltage for the lights inside the buttons can be selected from 3.3V, 5V, and 12V.
+There is a "T" shaped solder jumper on the Control Board.
+Connect "3V3" and "LVcc" for 3.3V, for instance.
+If you go for 12V, the Control Board must be powered with 12V through the respective connector on the back of the PCB.
+On the pictures above, 5V is selected.
-- Pushwheels and LED display
+- Pushwheels and LED display: Pushwheels and LED display are daisy-chained.
-- speaker for audio.
+- speaker for audio (PH 2pin).